Ian Granstra:

 Bill and Linda Bishop were unhappy when their twenty-three-year-old daughter, Lisa, informed him she would not be home for Christmas.
 She excitedly told them she had been asked to go on the trip of a lifetime, but her parents were concerned after hearing the details.
 Lisa planned to travel by ship to Haiti with a German drifter and a group of seven other foreigners.
 Equally as upset as Lisa’s parents was her boyfriend, Paul Cornwell.
 The thought of his girlfriend sailing across the ocean with a group of men from another country was unsettling.
 All hated the idea of Lisa sailing to Haiti, but she was determined to spend Christmas in the Caribbean.

 On December 17, 1988, Lisa, against her parents’ and boyfriend’s wishes, was among a crew of nine people who departed Miami for Haiti aboard the freighter Freedon.
-Thirty-five-years later, the fate of the Freedon and its crew members remains unknown.
+Thirty-six-years later, the fate of the Freedon and its crew members remains unknown.

 Lisa Bishop